Kingsley-PIerson Community School

 4. APPROVAL OF MINUTES

-• Motion was brought by Collins, seconded by Pratt, to approve the November minutes upon correction of minutes; to approve the resignation of Rob Wiese pending suitable replacement as JH Football coach.
+• Motion was made by Collins, seconded by Haggin to approve the November minutes upon correction of minutes; to approve the resignation of Rob Wiese pending suitable replacement as JH Football coach.
 All voted aye, motion carried.

 5. SUMMARY LIST OF BILLS